caleblopez96/VideoGameApi/VideoGameApi/README.md

 ```

 2. Register the DbContext in `Program.cs` using dependency injection.
- - Add `Microsoft.EntityFrameworkCore` to `Program.cs`
+ - To do so, add `Microsoft.EntityFrameworkCore` to `Program.cs`
 ```csharp
 using Microsoft.EntityFrameworkCore;
 ```
-- Next add the following line of code to `Program.cs`
+- Next add the db context to `Program.cs`
 ```csharp
 builder.Services.AddDbContext<VideoGameDbContext>(options =>
     options.UseSqlServer(builder.Configuration.GetConnectionString("DefaultConnection")));